Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 easing the door open.

 The ceiling of this Grand Chamber rises 20 feet overhead.
 It's heavy beam serving as both Raftors and supports for the great hall above.
 Teak paneling covers the walls and the floors of polished wood.
-Along the walls wooden columns rise to the ceiling above bearing banners and emblazoned with pictograms from far off Tian Xia.
+Along the walls wooden columns rise to the ceiling above bearing banners and emblazoned with pictograms from far off [[Tian Xia]].
 Above these hang small oil lamps that give up a dim glow.
 A small, porcelain bowl rests before the center column to the south and four reed mats are arranged before it.

 ><mark style="background: #FFF3A3A6;">"I think we go this way."</mark> - O
 ><mark style="background: #ABF7F7A6;">"I suspect this might be their equivalent of a Dojo."</mark> - N